ValerieWang628/In-Search-of-Immortality/README.md

 This program is written in a language called [Quest](http://textadventures.co.uk/quest), a free and open programming platform specifically for text adventure games.
 By interacting with the scripts I have designed, the player will manage to reach the final goal with the guidance of NPCs.

-To play the online version of this game, please click: [In-Search-of-Immortality](http://play2.textadventures.co.uk/Play.aspx?id=editor/94ebb875-d288-423a-afb6-44cacc98429d%2fIn+Search+of+Immortality.aslx)
+👉🏼To play the online version of this game, please click: [In-Search-of-Immortality](http://play2.textadventures.co.uk/Play.aspx?id=editor/94ebb875-d288-423a-afb6-44cacc98429d%2fIn+Search+of+Immortality.aslx)

-See a snapshot of the online version:
+👉🏼See a snapshot of the online version:
 <p align="center">
 <img src="https://github.com/ValerieWang628/In-Search-of-Immortality/blob/master/snap/OnlineVersionSnap.png" width= "500" height = "367">
 </p>